If E.T. didn’t phone home, he’d be hiding out in Moab rock climbing. Find out why this otherworldly destination tops most climbers’ best-of lists.

 The towers of Indian Creek

 There are even towers in the Creek!
 The North and South Sixshooters dominate the skyline when passing Scarface as you drive into the area.
 Lightning Bolt cracks on North Sixshooter and the South Face of South Sixshooter make great summit routes.
 The Bridger Jacks offers up some stellar tower link-ups along its jagged skyline.
 My favorite tower is Easter Island via the Thunderbolts route.

-Don’t forget to bring your friends to Indian Creek… and lots of them!
+Don’t forget to bring your friends when climbing in Indian Creek… and lots of them!
 A good Creek rack may consist of five, seven, or even 10 to 12 pieces of the same size!
 It is advisable to combine racks with friends you made while camping at Creek Pasture.
 Good pieces to have are Black Diamond Camalots, Wild Country Friends, and Metolius cams (the black is my personal favorite).

 If you’re heading to the Moab to place your body parts into the many sizes of cracks it has to offer, consider a crack clinic.
-In this area, few people run more than Carl Dec of Red River Adventures.

 What is the best time of year to go to Moab?

 With many different elevations to climb at, Moab offers year-round adventures.
 From summertime climbing in the Abajos and La Sals, down to Potash Road and Indian Creek in the winter, one can visit any time.
 Most will want to visit Moab from late September, as things begin to cool off and climb through mid-November.